heaventourist/security_intelligence/README.md

 # after installation
 $ npm run dev
 ```
 4. iView is the UI toolkit I used.
+Axios is a http library based on promise. vue-resource is an out-dated http library, the inclusion of which is to solve some uncertain bugs. he is a html decoder that could be useful somewhere.
 ```
 $ npm install iview --save
 $ npm install axios --save
+$ npm install vue-resource --save
+$ npm install he --save
 ```
 Because of uncertain bug from iView that would be caught by eslint, we need to add one more rule in file ".eslintrc.js" under "rules"
 ```